 - 6% – reaching for an object

 The report concluded that when it came to engaging in distracted driving there was no difference between male and female teen drivers.
-However, female drivers were more likely to participate in distraction such as grooming or singing while driving.
+However, female drivers were more likely to participate in a distraction such as grooming or singing while driving.

-Cell phones are Particularly Distracting
+Cell Phones are Particularly Distracting

 The study found that cell phone use was particularly distracting and dangerous for a teenage driver.
 Drivers using or looking at cell phones “looked away from the forward roadway excessively” and “spent an average of 4.1 seconds out of a final 6 seconds before the crash looking away.”
 Alarmingly, teen drivers “exhibited no reaction at all before impact in over half of rear-end crashing involving cell phone use.”